sofiabusho/graphql/README.md

 # GraphQL Profile Project

-A React application that displays your school profile information using GraphQL queries.
-This project includes authentication, user profile display, and statistics visualization.
+A modern, interactive profile page that displays your school information using GraphQL queries.
+This project demonstrates GraphQL querying, JWT authentication, and SVG-based data visualization.

+**Built with vanilla JavaScript, HTML, and CSS** - no React, no Node.js, no build tools required!

 ## 🎯 Project Objectives